OriHoward/oop-ex5/README.md

 Eitan Kats, Adi Yafe, Ori Howard

-## Game details
+## Game Details

-in this assigment we were asked to create a Pokémon game, the game is displayed on a directed graph and has 16 levels ( 0- 15).
+In this assigment we were asked to create a Pokémon game.
+The game is displayed on a directed graph and has 16 levels ( 0-15).
-each level has a different number of agents and Pokémons.
+Each level has a different number of agents and Pokémons.

-The algorithms that were used in this are:
+The Algorithms We Used:

 [dijkstra](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)

-### Each Pokémon has
+### Each Pokémon has:

 value - the value of the Pokémon
-type - the type of the Pokémon indicates the direction of the edge the pokemon is 'sitting' on
+type - the type of the Pokémon indicates the direction of the edge the Pokemon is 'sitting' on
 position - the position of the Pokémon on the graph

-### Each agent has
+### Each agent has:

 id - the id of the agent
-value - the score of the agent (getting higher each Pokémon he catches)
+value - the score of the agent (increases when the agent catches a Pokémon)
-src - the source of the agent dest - the destination of the agent. if there is no dest then -1
+src - the source of the agent
-speed - the speed of the agent
+dest - the destination of the agent.
+If the next destination has not been assigned, it will be -1 speed - the speed of the agent
-position - representing the position of the agent
+position - represents the current position of the agent

-### The main goal of the game
+### The Main Objectives of the Game

-The main goal is to navigate the agents in the directed graph in the fastest way to catch as many Pokémons as they can.
+The goal is to navigate the agents in the directed graph in the fastest way to catch as many Pokémons as they can.
-Each Pokémon has a different value and each agent that catches a Pokémon gaining that value.
-every level contains a specific graph, number of agents and Pokémons.

 ## Game Design

-The 'brain' of the game is the `GameHandler` which decorates the client module that communicates with the server.
+`GameHandler` manages the game.
+It decorates the client module that communicates with the server.

+How we used it:

-The first thing we do is fetching the information about the current level from the server.
+0) Fetch the information of the chosen level from the server.

-1) We parse the Pokémon
+1) Parse the Pokémon.
-    1) we send a request to the server to get the json that represents the Pokémon and we assign each Pokémon to the corresponding edge.
+    1) Send a request to the server to get the json that represents the Pokémon and assign each Pokémon to the corresponding edge.
-    2) after we find the edge we calculate the estimated location of the Pokémon on the edge (ratio)
+    2) Calculate the estimated location of the Pokémon on the edge (ratio).
-2) We take the amount of agents that participate in the current level, and we assign each Pokémon by its value.
+2) Create the amount of agents participating in the current level and assign near Pokémons with the highest values.

-The `GameUI` class is responsible for drawing all the objects and scaling them.
+The `GameUI` class is responsible for drawing and scaling the objects.

-1) We create the game proportions using the nodes of the graph.
+1) Find the minimum and maximum game proportions of the graph nodes.
-2) Each object that we draw is being sent to a scaling function which scales it according to the proportions.
+2) Using the game proportions, each object is scaled and then displayed on the screen.

 ### The Game Loop

-While the game is still running we are fetching information about the agents and Pokémon.
-The algorithm is trying to find the optimal Pokémon for each agent with respect to the agent's speed and the amount of load on that agent.
-We only assign Pokémon that are not already being chased by other agents.
-Each iteration of the game loop we tell the agents that are free and have a task to perform to add the call time for the next `move` call which means pushing a timestamp to the render queue, This is being calculated using the agent's speed at the current time and with respect to the current game time.
+While the game is running:
+Fetch information about the agents and Pokémons.
+The algorithm finds the optimal Pokémon for each agent with respect to the speed and the amount of load on that agent.
+We only assign Pokémons that are not already being chased by other agents.

-For Example:
+In each iteration of the game loop:
+If an agent has a task, the time to complete it is calculated and added to a queue.
+This is calculated according to the speed and the time it will take the agent to complete the task, with respect to the current game time.
+The render queue is used to call the `move` method in the server at the right time.

+**Note: The time is a countdown clock of the current game level duration.**

-if we are currently in T1 and it takes 2 seconds for the agent to pass the current edge according to its parameters, then the next render time will be T1-2.
+For example: If the current time is T1, and it takes 2 seconds for the agent to pass the current edge, then the next render time will be T1-2.

-on the last "hop" that the agent performs we are pushing 2 time stamps to the render queue one is the timestamp to catch Pokémon and the 2nd one is to hop to the next node. the calculation of the render time for the Pokémon catch is with respect to the ratio of the Pokémon on the edge
+When the agent reaches the last edge in the current path, 2 timestamps are inserted to the render queue.
+The first is the timestamp to catch Pokémon and the second is the time it will take to reach the destination node.
+The calculation of the render time for the Pokémon catch is with respect to the ratio of the Pokémon on the edge.

 ## Idea of Implementation